 5. What does ‘allocated’ and ‘unallocated’ gold mean?

 Gold backing these types of products is offered in formats the industry calls ‘allocated’ or ‘unallocated’.

-Allocated is considered the safest from an investor perspective.
-It is held in investment grade form, typically 400oz or 1kg gold cast bars.
+Allocated gold is held in investment grade form, typically 400oz or 1kg gold cast bars.
 These bars each have unique identifiers (typically a serial number) and are stamped with their size and purity, as well as the name and hallmark of the refiner that fabricated them.
-Allocated gold sits in a vault where it is owned outright by the investor who has legal title to it.
+Allocated gold typically sits in a vault where it is owned outright by the investor who has legal title to it.

-Unallocated gold refers to gold held in a variety of forms, including gold sitting in a vault, doré (partially refined) gold sourced from gold miners, scrap gold from gold jewellery aggregators, and gold that is currently being minted or cast into specific bars or coins.
+Unallocated gold refers to gold held in a variety of forms, including, doré (partially refined) gold sourced from gold miners, scrap gold from gold jewellery aggregators, and gold that is currently being minted or cast into specific bars or coins.
 Unallocated gold is not necessarily in investment grade form.